Last updated on June 5th, 2023 at 12:03 pm

 So what type of RV antifreeze isn’t hazardous or poisonous?
 Let’s take a look at everyone’s preferred ingredient for RV antifreeze: propylene glycol!

 Propylene glycol is also not nearly as flammable as ethanol; having a product that is non-toxic and also not flammable makes for a much less scary bottle on the shelf of your garage!
-This product is safe to travel through all of your fresh water lines and tanks without fear of an unfortunate taste come spring.
+This product is safe to travel through all of your freshwater lines and tanks without fear of an unfortunate taste come spring.
 It’s even FDA-approved to be used in food, and this gives me ultimate peace of mind.

 As we’ve already mentioned, there are many benefits to non-toxic RV antifreeze.
 One of the main benefits is simply that you won’t have to worry about this product lingering in the pipes of your RV.
 Even if it does, non-toxic RV antifreeze won’t hurt you should you happen to drink some of it.